 - Land access considerations e.g. Parks, Aboriginal Land, Defence Lands etc.

 M58 Mineral production tenement holders (PDF) Real-time updates

 The current status of submitted exploration licence applications can be tracked with the exploration licence application (ELA) status bar.

-The Application Status widget in SARIG (the South Australian Resources Information Gateway) allows users to view the current status of an application lodgement and track its progress from when it was received and validated by the Department of the Premier and Cabinet through to the application outcome.
+The Application Status widget in SARIG (the South Australian Resources Information Gateway) allows users to view the current status of an application lodgement and track its progress from when it was received and validated by the Department through to the application outcome.

 Additional features include:

 - Start and end dates for each stage of the process, including target completion dates for steps not completed

 - If consultation or approval is required from other government agencies, including start and end dates

 - If additional information is requested from the applicant